jjranalli/nightwind/README.md

 ```

 The 'gradient' color class enables Nightwind for the 'from', 'via' and 'to' classes, allowing automatic dark gradients.

+The available values for colorClasses are the ones listed above.

 ## Overrides